yonasherpa04/Campus-Event-Portal-and-Email-Notifier/README.md

 ## 🚀 Project Overview

-The **Campus Event Portal & Email Notifier** is an integrated web-based system designed to solve problem of inconsistent and often missed communication within  institutions.
+The **Campus Event Portal & Email Notifier** is an integrat web-based system designed to solve problem of inconsistent and often missed communication within  institutions.
 It centralizes all academic, placement, workshop, and administrative announcements into a single, unified portal and automatically notifies subscribed students via real-time email alerts.

 This system moves communication away from informal channels (like WhatsApp groups and manual emails) to provide a streamlined, organized, and reliable information flow.